 Cool.
 So, the next one is geo-targeting.
 Everybody’s already doing this by default.
 But you can get more complicated with it.
 And complicated’s maybe not the best word, you can get more sophisticated with it.
 That’s a better place.

-Like, you can have your standards, so, say, I’m a business in Atlanta.
+Say, I’m a business in Atlanta.
 And Atlanta, we use this because we’re here located in Atlanta.
 And say, I have customers in the greater downtown Atlanta area that I want to target, but my business is, whatever, really small and we happen to be in the middle of downtown Atlanta.

 We don’t have to just set a radius around our business, we can utilize layered targeting like this to bid more aggressively in certain areas and bid less aggressively in others.
 So, this is a pretty simple example where I could layer and maybe I’ve got a bid adjustment on the smaller radius to maybe 15% or 20% and I’ve got a negative bid adjustment on the larger Atlanta targeting.

-And we can get even crazier with it, where we can start to target specific zip codes, and, like, different radiuses.
+We can get even crazier with it, where we can start to target specific zip codes, and, like, different radiuses.
 Radii?

-But, yeah, you can layer in all these things and get more complicated with it.
+You can layer in all these things and get more complicated with it.
 Maybe I do know that anyone who’s immediately near my business is more likely to convert.
 So, I can layer in these bid adjustments to be more aggressive or less aggressive, or whatever I choose really.
 And again, it’s important, as you’re doing this sort of thing, to not just go by what you think is going to be best.

 Obviously, we can make the assumption that people that are near the business are going to convert more often, especially, if it’s a business that gets a lot of foot traffic, but we want to watch these figures.
 We want to watch and confirm that this 20% bid increase for people that are near the business is actually returning a better return on my investment than if I were to be bidding less aggressively.

-And this one’s a little bit gross because the new AdWords interface is kind of garbage when it comes to geo-targeting, which I realized as I was trying to put these screenshots together.
+This one’s a little bit gross because the new AdWords interface is kind of garbage when it comes to geo-targeting, which I realized as I was trying to put these screenshots together.
 But for anybody not familiar, like, using negative geo-targeting, or opt-out targeting is a strategy that someone did, or someone did a big study about it.

 And I’m going to try to find the link and we’ll try to include that in the resources that we send out.
 But they did a study where they actually saw that they saw increased search volume when they did opt-out targeting as opposed to opt-in.
 So, to explain it, it’s like, instead of me just targeting this Atlanta zip code that I want to target, let me target all of Georgia, for instance.
 And then let me negative out all the geos that aren’t the area that I’m trying to target.